BYOB like a B-O-S-S

 - Servers may not store the alcohol for you

 - The restaurant or venue may not charge you a corkage fee

 WHAT ABOUT THE LEFTOVERS?

-If you BYOB and you do not consume all of the beverage, you MUST take the remainder with you when you leave.
+If you BYOB and you do not consume all of the beverage, you MUST take the remainder with you when you leave regardless of whether it has been opened or not.
 Servers are not allowed to touch the alcohol at ANY TIME, including disposing of it for you.

 I WANT TO HOST A PUBLIC EVENT WITH ALCOHOL AT A LOCATION THAT DOES NOT HAVE A LICENSE TO SERVE BEER OR ALCOHOL, WHAT DO I NEED TO DO?

-In this situation, you will need to get either a special occasion license or hire a vendor who has an ALCOHOL catering license (note this is NOT the same as a food catering license; this license comes directly from the Tennessee Alcoholic Beverage Commission).
+In this situation, you will need to get either a special occasion license or hire a vendor who has an ALCOHOL catering license (note this is NOT the same as a food catering license; this license comes directly from the Tennessee Alcoholic Beverage Commission and your local beer board).
 For either scenario, you will want to make sure to have licensed ABC servers serving the alcohol.

 Note: to get a special occasion license, you will need to satisfy several requirements through the TABC and Beer Board, most notably you will need a nonprofit organization that is tax exempt under Section §501 of the IRS code as the applicant.